 Public health crises such as pandemics or similar outbreaks could adversely impact our business.
 Notably, the COVID-19 pandemic continues to evolve.
 The extent to which COVID-19 impacts our operations or those of our collaborators, vendors, contractors, suppliers, clinical trial sites and other material business relations and governmental agencies will depend on future developments, which are highly uncertain and cannot be predicted with confidence, including the ultimate duration of the outbreak, new information that will emerge concerning the severity of the virus and the actions to contain it or treat its impact, among others.
+Previously, our clinical trial operations were directly and indirectly impacted, and could continue to be directly and indirectly impacted, by the COVID-19 pandemic.
 While the potential economic impact brought by, and the ultimate duration of, the COVID-19 pandemic, have been, and continue to be, difficult to assess or predict, the spread of COVID-19 has caused a broad impact globally.
 The extent to which the COVID-19 pandemic may impact our business continues to be highly uncertain and cannot be predicted with confidence.